 - If your return envelope is purple, you must include a photocopy of an Acceptable Form of ID.

 - Finally, be sure to sign the envelope.
 Your signature is required to verify your identity and is what makes your vote count.
 (You do not need a “witness signature” unless you are unable to sign for yourself.)

 All ballots must be returned by 7pm on Election Day to be counted.
 You have three options for returning your completed ballot:

 This is the preferred option, as it eliminates any risk of your ballot getting lost or delayed in the mail.
 We have over a dozen dropbox locations throughout Boulder County.
 Find locations in your mail ballot packet or on our Ballot Drop-off Locations page.

 Return by USPS Mail

 You will need to provide postage (look for required amount specified in voter instructions).
 Please allow plenty of time for your ballot to arrive.
 It is recommended that you mail your ballot at least 8 days before Election Day.
-It is too late to return your 2020 General Election ballot by mail.
-Please use a 24-hour ballot drop box instead.
 Your ballot must be received by our office by 7pm on Election Day (postmarks do not count).

 Return to a Vote Center